 REDCap makes it easy to collect standardised, clean data.
 Researchers and external collaborators can simultaneously access their sensitive data on REDCap in a secure, encrypted manner.

 The Research Data Store (RDS) is the University’s primary data store.
 It is an enterprise grade Network Attached Storage (NAS) device for storing research data, which has a large and expandable storage capacity.

 A package of Microsoft programs, both desktop and web-based, for collaborative document editing and data management.
 OneDrive can be used for data storage, which has a desktop syncing application.
 OneNote can be used to collate research-based contextual information e.g. research process journals and metadata.

 The University’s enterprise edition of GitHub is the Code Repository, a software repository management platform that provides a university-wide resource for code management, code review, and general collaboration.
 The code repository includes virtually the same set of features as github.com but is self-contained and managed by the University.

 CLC Genomics Workbench is a comprehensive suite of bioinformatics tools packaged into a user-friendly graphical environment.
 You can perform a range of analyses on next generation sequencing data and create customisable workflows for studies in genomics, transcriptomics, epigenomics and metagenomics.

-Please email firstname.lastname@example.org for more information on CLC Genomics Workbench or to request a free 4-week trial.
+Please email firstname.lastname@example.org for more information on CLC Genomics Workbench.

 Ingenuity Pathway Analysis (IPA) is a powerful analysis and search tool that uncovers the significance of ‘omics data and identifies new targets or candidate biomarkers within the context of biological systems.